Primordial black holes and inflation from double-well potentials: Inflation with double-well potentials

 The results are qualitatively similar for both of the $\alpha$ values we considered.
 Lowering $\alpha/v^2$ while keeping $\xi$ fixed raises the peak of $\PR$, and below $\alpha=2v^2/3$, asteroid-mass PBHs are always overproduced.
 On the other hand, for $\alpha=4v^2/3$, $\xi$ needs to be larger than in the case of $\alpha=2v^2/3$ to obtain the same $n_s$ and $N_{\rm II}$, indicating a larger $\PR$ peak.

-PBH-producing inflationary models typically suffer from fine-tuning (see~\cite{Cole:2023wyx} for a recent discussion), the need to set the model parameters with great accuracy to produce a high enough peak in the power spectrum.
-We illustrate this in Fig.~\ref{fig:PRmax}, where we display the peak value of $\PR$ as a function of the $v$ and $N_{\rm II}$.
-As $v$ approaches the critical value $v\approx 0.385325$ in which the classical field can be balanced exactly on top of the local maximum, both $N_{\rm II}$ and $\mathcal{P}_{\mathcal{R},\rm max}$ approach infinity.
+PBH-producing inflationary models typically suffer from fine-tuning --- the model parameters must be set with great accuracy to produce a high enough peak in the power spectrum.
+There is no canonical measure of fine-tuning in models for PBHs (see, however, Ref.~\cite{Cole:2023wyx}) and we will characterize the level of fine-tuning by $-\log_{10}|v/v_c - 1|$ where $v$ is the vacuum expectation value corresponding to a $\mathcal{O}(10^{-2})$ peak in the curvature power spectrum and $v_c$ corresponds to the point at which a classical inflaton could be balanced exactly at the local maximum.
+This corresponds roughly to the number of significant digits $v$ needs to be tuned to obtain a sizable PBH abundance.
+For reference, in typical models for PBHs, the parameters of the potential must be tuned at the level of 5 to 8 significant digits~\cite{Cole:2023wyx}, with possibly the only exception being non-polynomonial inflection point inflation which seems to require tuning at the level of 3 significant digits~\cite{Cole:2023wyx}.
+We illustrate this for our model in Fig.~\ref{fig:PRmax}, where we display the peak value of $\PR$ as a function of the $v$ and $N_{\rm II}$.
+As $v$ approaches the critical value $v_c\approx 0.385325$, both $N_{\rm II}$ and $\mathcal{P}_{\mathcal{R},\rm max}$ approach infinity.
 However, the sensitivity is not exponential; we find \be \mathcal{P}_{\mathcal{R},\rm max} \approx 5\times 10^{-16} |v/v_c - 1|^{-3.9}\, \ee when $N_{\rm II} < 20$, while the power-law behaviour is slightly milder for larger $N_{\rm II}$.
 All in all, to obtain $\mathcal{P}_{\mathcal{R},\rm max} \approx \mathcal{O}(10^{-2})$ we would need a fine-tuning of the order $v/v_c - 1 \approx 10^{-3.4}$, that is, at the level of the 3rd or 4th significant digit.
-This is less than in typical inflection-point models~\cite{Cole:2023wyx}.
+This is less than in most inflection-point models~\cite{Cole:2023wyx}.
 In the same vein, Table~\ref{tab:benchamrk_pts} lists the tuned parameter values $v$ in example roll-over and roll-back cases with common digits colored in gray.
 These correspond to high peaks; for values in-between, the peaks are even higher.
 Tuning $v$ up to 4 digits is enough to guarantee abundant PBH production.